The Powerful Link Between Music and Memory: What the Science Shows

 An overly anxious brain becomes much like the boy who cried wolf: always on high alert for incoming danger, despite many false alarms.
 In this heightened state, the brain has a harder time reasoning rationally and is less able to interpret real-life danger.

-What the Research Says
+What Research Says about Anxiety and Brain Health

 Stanford University biological sciences professor Robert Sapolsky noted that research “shows links between long-term stressful life experiences, long-term exposure to hormones produced during stress, and shrinking of the part of the brain involved in some types of memory and learning.”

-The first step in overcoming anxiety is recognizing there is a problem.
+The first step in overcoming anxiety is recognizing that there is a problem.
 If you notice any of these signs, it’s time to seek help:

 - Your anxiety is limiting your ability to enjoy life.